-This homemade easy peach cobbler recipe is super healthy, gluten free, dairy free, and refined sugar free!
+This homemade healthy peach cobbler recipe is super easy, gluten free, dairy free, and refined sugar free!
 It’s naturally sweet and can be made with frozen peaches or fresh peaches.

-Easy & Healthy Peach Cobbler Recipe for Peach Lovers
+Easy & Healthy Peach Cobbler for Peach Lovers

 As soon as peaches are in season they become a regular fruit-drawer filler in our fridge.
 I always have my freezer stocked with frozen peaches year round but I just love to bite into a perfectly fresh, sweet peach in the summer months.